Guest post by Beverley Burrows

 I became unable to do normal things without debilitating pain and fatigue.
 I dragged myself to work each day, and at the weekends I was bedridden.
 I was unable to do normal things such as shopping, housework, and walking my dog.

 By chance one day I was watching the Victoria Derbyshire programme and caught a discussion about mesh surgery complications.
 Kath Sansom, founder of the Sling The Mesh campaign group, was talking about pelvic mesh and the associated complications.
 This was my lightbulb moment.
-I realised that this could be the reason I for my eleven years
+I realised that this could be the reason I for my eleven years of illness.

 I joined the Sling The Mesh Facebook group and chatted with other members whose symptoms were very similar to mine.
 I learnt that mesh is polypropylene plastic – the same material used to make certain drinks bottles.
 Mesh can attach and slice through organs, causing chronic pain, sepsis, loss of sex life, and even organ failure.

 Searching through the group’s files I came across information about a Urogynaecologist called Suzy Elneil, who was helping women with mesh complications.
 I made an appointment to see Doctor Elneil, which meant traveling 200 miles away from my home.
 She confirmed my symptoms were probably related to the mesh.